Suv4o/personal-blog-2023/content/2024/02/25/create-a-web-server-using-nitro-sqlite-and-typeorm.md

 TypeORM utilises TypeScript decorators to define entities and relationships directly within your TypeScript classes.
 Models can be defined using classes with TypeScript decorators for properties and relationships such as `@Entity`, `@Column` etc.

-For a comprehensive understanding of all decorators, refer to the TypeORM official [documentation](https://typeorm.io/).
+For a comprehensive understanding of all decorators, refer to the TypeORM official <a href="https://typeorm.io/" target="_blank" rel="noopener noreferrer">documentation</a>.
 In this blog, we will only demonstrate how to model a simple `User` table.

 Let's create our User entity within the `/entity` directory.
 In the `/entity` directory, we will define a file named `User.ts` with the following content: